 Is Aggravated Sexual Assault a Felony?

-In Colorado, assault charges fall into three categories or “degrees.”
-Only first and second degree sexual assault incorporate the crime of aggravated assault.
+Colorado assault charges fall into three categories or “degrees.”
+Only first and second-degree sexual assault incorporate the crime of aggravated assault.
 So, if the crime involves any of the aforementioned aggravating factors, it will fall into either the first or second degree, depending on the circumstances surrounding the case.
-Both first and second degree aggravated assault charges are felonies.
-Meanwhile, third degree assault would be a misdemeanor.
+Both first and second-degree aggravated assault charges are felonies.
+Meanwhile, third-degree assault would be a misdemeanor.

 Aggravated Sexual Assault Penal Code in Colorado

 The crime of aggravated sexual assault is generally a class 2 felony.
 The penalty for aggravated sexual assault in Colorado depends on the circumstances of the case and whether or not the assault was in the first or second degree.
 First-degree assault occurs when there is involvement of a deadly or dangerous weapon, like a gun or knife, for example.
 Second-degree assault does not involve a deadly or dangerous weapon.
 (Learn more about Colorado Open Carry Laws here.)

 If in the first degree, meaning the defendant used a deadly weapon to conduct the sexual assault or rape, it becomes a crime of violence.
 The penalty for this may include:

 - Between $5,000 and $1,000,000 in fines.

 - Defendant must register as a sex offender.

 If in the second degree, meaning the assault did not involve a deadly weapon, the penalty may include:

 - 8 to 24 years imprisonment.